 A public hearing notice was posted in the San Mateo Daily Journal, the local newspaper with the highest circulation in San Mateo County, 30 days prior to the hearing.
-The notice was also e-mailed to all contracted Older Americans Act (OAA) providers in the service area for PSA 8, including providers that serve those in long-term care, those that are homebound and older adults that have disabilities.
-Providers distributed copies to home-delivered meal participants, posted in their newsletters, and posted the notice on bulletin boards for their program participants.
-To reach non-contracted providers and the community at large, the notice was e-mailed to the New Beginning Coalition membership (a group of contracted and non-contracted providers and community members), the Commissioners on the Commission on Aging and Commission on Disabilities, and to the Help @ Hand Advisory Committee advisory group under Behavioral Health and Recovery Services' Mental Health Services Act.
-The public hearing notice was also posted on the County Health website for 30 days prior to the meeting.
-Lastly, the public hearing was announced by the Planner at community meetings throughout the months of January, February, and March.
+The notice was also e-mailed to all contracted Older Americans Act (OAA) providers in the service area for PSA 8, including providers that serve those in long-term care, those that are homebound and older adults that are disabled.
+Providers were encouraged to distribute copies and to post the notice for their program participants.
+To reach non-contracted providers and the community at large, the notice was e-mailed to the New Beginning Coalition membership (a group of consumers and providers) and the Commissioners on the Commission on Aging and Commission on Disabilities.
+The public hearing was also posted in Next Door once and on the County Health's Facebook.
+The public hearing was announced by the Planner at community meetings throughout the months of January and February.

-2. Were proposed expenditures for Program Development (PD) or Coordination (C) discussed?
-Yes.
-Go to question #3
+1 obtains.
+2. Were proposed expenditures for Program Development (PD) or Coordination (C) discussed? ⊠ Yes.
+Go to question #3 ☐ Not applicable, PD and/or C funds are not used.
+Go to question #4

-☐ Not applicable, PD and/or C funds are not used.
-Go to question #4 3.
-Summarize the comments received concerning proposed expenditures for PD and/or C No comments were received pertaining to PD and/or C. 4.
-Attendees were provided the opportunity to testify regarding setting minimum percentages of Title III B program funds to meet the adequate proportion of funding for Priority Services ⊠Yes.
-Go to question #5 □No, Explain: 5.
-Summarize the comments received concerning minimum percentages of Title IIIB funds to meet the adequate proportion of funding for priority services.
+3. Summarize the comments received concerning proposed expenditures for PD and/or C

+A question received about proposed expenditures for PD and C was for examples of Coordination activities.

+4. Attendees were provided the opportunity to testify regarding setting minimum percentages of Title III B program funds to meet the adequate proportion of funding for Priority Services

+⊠Yes.
+Go to qu estion #5 No, Explain:

+5. Summarize the comments received concerning minimum percentages of Title IIIB funds to meet the adequate proportion of funding for priority services.

-No comments were received about IIIB adequate proportions.
+No questions were asked about IIIB adequate proportions.